relaxnow/vcgopkg/README.md

 # vcgopkg
-Package a Go application for Veracode Static Analysis
+Unofficial Community Project to help package a Go application for Veracode Static Analysis

 ## Usage